 Step 3: Identify desired outcomes for roles requiring training

-After you have identified which roles require training based on the insights gathered during the interviews in step 2 the subsequent step involves determining the desired high-level business task and/or knowledge that the role needs to gain from the training for each role.
+After identifying the roles that require training based on the insights gathered during the interviews in step 2, the next step involves determining the desired high-level business task and/or knowledge that each role needs to acquire through training.

 This requires continuous engagement with subject matter experts (SMEs) who possess the necessary expertise to determine the optimal outcomes.
-Ideally this outcome should be expressed in a single sentence that incorporates the main business outcome required for the role – it may take some coaching with the SME to get this to a single outcome.
+Ideally, this outcome should be expressed in a single sentence that incorporates the main business outcome required for the role; it may require some coaching with the SME to achieve this concise statement.

 Suppose that, based on the interviews conducted in step 2, it was determined that onboarding for individual contributors is necessary.
-In this case, the high-level business outcome that training should aim to achieve is to ensure new hires understand their role expectations, know where to find information and support, and can navigate the company’s processes and systems effectively.
+In this case, the high-level business outcome that training should aim to achieve is to ensure that new managers understand their role expectations, know where to find information and support, and can effectively navigate the company’s processes and systems.

 Continue this exercise for each role identified as needing training in step 2.